Eggless Meatloaf (No Breadcrumbs)

 Instructions

-• In a large bowl, combine the meat, onion and oat mixture, tomato paste, minced garlic, the rest of the herbs and spices, and salt.
+• In a large bowl, combine the meatloaf ingredients: beef, grated onion, oat flour, tomato sauce, minced garlic, spices, and salt.
 Stir together using your hands, being careful not to over mix.

 • Bake for 60 – 75 minutes or until it's cooked through.